|

-Artist Bio: “Savannah Bustillo is a queer Colombian-American printmaker, bookmaker, and papermaker from Albuquerque, New Mexico.
-She received a BFA from Washington University in St. Louis, with a concentration in printmaking and a second major in anthropology.
-She combines making and anthropological investigation to explore spaces in the margins – where identities not easily reconciled with are placed.”
+Artist Bio: “Savannah Bustillo (she/her) is a queer, second generation, Colombian-American printmaker, bookmaker, and papermaker from Albuquerque, New Mexico.
+She combines making and anthropological investigation to explore spaces in the margins – where identities not easily reconciled are placed.
+She received a BFA from Washington University in St. Louis, with a concentration in printmaking and a second major in anthropology, and is completing her MA/MFA at the University of Iowa in printmaking. ”

 The History of Work